BS Health Science Professional Development

 Program Core Courses

-Allied health professionals are involved with all aspects of health care delivery and are integral members of the collaborative health care team.
-This course considers the role and scope of allied health as well as the interdisciplinary approach to care intended to meet the needs of a complex and changing health care system.
+This course identifies allied health professionals and their involvement with all aspects of health care delivery and the collaborative health care team.
+This course also considers the role and scope of allied health as well as the interdisciplinary approach to care intended to meet the needs of a complex and changing health care system.

 This course examines the relationship between health care quality and organizational performance from an interdisciplinary approach to care.
 The student is introduced to the rationale for performance management and the role of the health care organization in ensuring compliance with the standards of accreditation.
 The methods for assuring quality in process and outcome through management are addressed along with trends in the provision and reimbursement of health care services.
 Students are introduced to changing trends in reimbursement of health care services as related to risk management.